 When breast milk is bought from unregulated, unscreened sources, there is always the risk that the breast milk could be contaminated with HIV, syphilis, hepatitis B, and hepatitis C. Breast milk banks screen for this before storage and distributing milk.

 Additionally, environmental contamination such as tobacco, caffeine, toxins, etc., can enter into milk if proper care is not given while processing the milk.
 This can render the “clean eating” appeal of breast milk useless.

 Bacteria grow well in milk.
 Therefore, storage of breast milk at appropriate temperatures, even when you are feeding your own expressed milk to your baby.

 Unpasteurized breast milk runs the risk of being contaminated with food-borne illness.
 A study into breast milk purchased online found detectable bacteria in 93% of samples and gram-negative bacteria in 74% of samples.
 This can be the result of inadequate sanitation and sterilization, as well as improper storage and transport.
 This risk is not there for animal milk because the animal milk available in the market is always pasteurized.
 Yes, raw milk purchased from independent farms is unpasteurized, but buying and selling this milk comes with its own set of rules and regulations.

 Do keep in mind that some people selling breast milk online may dilute the milk with water or other animal milk, lessening and defeating the purpose of consumption.
 There is no regulation to black-market breast milk sales, so there is no way to determine the quality of the milk.

 The Bottom Line

-Considering the associated health hazard, it’s not worth buying unregulated breast milk online for adults as the risks outweigh any potential health benefits.
+While HAMLET is encouraging for cancer treatment, drinking breast milk for cancer might not yield the same results.
+Considering the associated health hazard, it’s not worth buying unregulated breast milk online for adults, as the risks outweigh any potential health benefits.